Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 **Due Diligence** : ensuring that IT infrastructure risks are known and managed properly
 **Due Care** : mitigation actions taken to defend against risks discovered during due diligence
 **Due Process** : legal term referring to how an organization (or government) must respect personnel's right

+**Sponsored access** to guest networks can be setup to limit who can access the guest network.
+An employee (the sponsor) makes a request to grant access to the guest, providing valid identification of the guest.
+Once the sponsorship is verified, the guest is granted access to the network.

 ### Vendor Relationship